 - Qualification: A minimum of 55% in Matric with Science is required.
 A minimum of 50% in FSC Pre-Medical is required.

-The Army’s management has also established criteria for those who are disqualified to join the Pakistan Army as Armed Forces Nursing Services in order to keep the selection process simple and authentic (AFNS).
+The Army’s management has also established criteria for those who are disqualified to join the Pakistan Army as Armed Forces Nursing Services to keep the selection process simple and authentic (AFNS).
 The following individuals are ineligible to join the Pakistani army:

 - Candidates who have been denied twice by the General Headquarters are ineligible to apply for Armed Forces Nursing Services in the Pakistan Army (AFNS).